In many ways, the Asus ZenWiFi ET8 AXE6600 Tri-Band Wi-Fi 6E Mesh System is an example of how the latest is not necessarily the greatest.

 Asus ZenWiFi ET8 AXE6600: Hardware specifications (vs ZenWiFi XT8)

 Other than that, the two a essentially the same.
-And that goes for their look, the number of network ports, and processing power.
+And that goes for the look, the number of network ports, and the processing power.
 In fact, you can’t tell the two apart at all, from their appearances.

 That said, this is a 2-pack mesh system that includes two identical routers.
-Pick either as the main node, and you can use the other as the satellite that automatically extends the Wi-Fi network of the main router.
+Pick either as the primary router, and you can use the other as the satellite that automatically extends the Wi-Fi network.

 |Wi-Fi bandwidth||Tri-band AXE6600||Tri-band AX6600|